DjangoGirls/tutorial/en/python_introduction/README.md

 This is the last part already.
 That was quick, right? :)

-As we mentioned, programmers are lazy, they don't like to repeat themselves.
+Programmers don't like to repeat themselves.
 Programming is all about automating things, so we don't want to greet every person by their name manually, right?
 That's where loops come in handy.

 Still remember lists?
 Let's do a list of girls: